Data4Democracy/ati-broadcastapp/TECHNICAL.md

     $ npm install
 1. [Set up configuration variables](#configuration-variables)
 1. Copy server/credentials-template.js to server/credentials.js and edit it.
 For example, try changing `'mongodb://'` to `'mongodb://localhost/atibroadcastapp'`.
+1. Make sure mongo is running.
+1. Give your Google account the appropriate priveleges on the local install.
+To do this, first make sure that the file "scripts/addUser.js" is executable by running `chmod -x scripts/addUser.js`.
+Then, to add a user, run `scripts/addUser.js LOGINEMAIL FIRSTNAME LASTNAME` for each user.
 1. Start the app via:

     $ npm run dev-all

 The app should automatically detect changes to your code and recompile.
 The development server will listen on port 8000.

+[Note that, to post message, you will first need to set a Facebook access token by running the "Update Access Token" option with the appoporiate Facebook user.]

 ### Configuration variables